LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 Once the ```figure()``` object is instantiated, you can still configure it after the fact.

-So if I want to get rid of those gridlines and change the x-axis labels to _linear_ instead of _datetime_ (which is why it is currently shown in microseconds):
+So if I want to get rid of those gridlines:

 ```python
 # Remove the gridlines from the figure() object